Portion/Yield:Makes 12 -14 x 6cm scones

-- 230ml milk (you might need a bit more if the dough is a bit dry, all depends on your strawberries)
+- 230ml buttermilk (you might need a bit more if the dough is a bit dry, all depends on your strawberries)

 Add the cooled roasted strawberries, mix lightly by letting the flour mixture run through your fingers a couple of times to coat the strawberries.

-Roll the dough 2cm thick out on a lightly floured work surface.
+Roll the dough 3cm thick out on a lightly floured work surface.
 Use a 6cm diameter cutter.

-Place the scones on a lined baking tray and brush the tops twice with egg wash.
+Place the scones on a lined baking tray.
+Mix the extra sugar with the egg yolk and brush the tops twice with egg yolk using a pastry brush.

-Transfer the baked scones to a cooling rack to cool completely before heavily dusting with icing sugar and serving with home made strawberry and redcurrant jam and clotted cream.
+Transfer the baked scones to a cooling rack to cool completely before heavily dusting with icing sugar and serving with jam and clotted cream.